Kennewick School District

 Kennewick School District Information: Address & Directions | News | Phone Numbers: 509.222.5000 Fax: 509.222.5051 | Employment | Breakfast/Lunch | Hours: 7:30am to 4:30pm | School Closures & Delays | Calendars

-Offering kindergarten thru twelfth grade, the Kennewick School District has approximately 15,000 students and 750 teachers, making up the student-teacher ratio of 20 students for every teacher.
+Kennewick School District #17 is one of the larger employers in the city of Kennewick, Washington.
+Kennewick has the largest population in the Tri-Cities.
+Offering kindergarten through twelfth grade, the Kennewick School District has approximately 15,000 students and 750 teachers, making up the student-teacher ratio of 20 students for every teacher.

 Kennewick School District Statistics & Resources: